-Whether you're a beginner looking for your first synth, or a sound designer looking to add something new to your arsenal, there's a budget synth out there to suit everyone, and today we'll break down our favourites.
+So, whether you're looking for your first beginner synth, or a sound designer looking to add something new to your arsenal, there's a budget synth out there to suit everyone, and today we'll break down our favourites.

 Best cheap synthesizers: MusicRadar's Choice

-For synth beginners or adventurous minds, the Moog Werkstatt-01 is a compelling offer too.
-It comes unassembled, so there’s fun to be had building it yourself, and once done it’s a quirky, fun way to make some amazing sounds for not a lot of money.
+As for one of the best synths under $500/£500, the Moog Werkstatt-01 is a definite contender.
+It comes unassembled, so there’s fun to be had in building it yourself, and once done it’s a quirky, fun way to make some amazing sounds for not a lot of money.

 Best cheap synthesizer: Product guide